tahseeni/supply-chain-management-system/README.md

 1. Using Command Line, navigate to the project folder containing edu and lib directories.
 2. Compile the java files using the classpath: `javac -cp .;lib\* edu\ucalgary\ensf409\*.java`
-3. Open the MySQL command line client and execute the command `source path\inventory.sql;` , where path is the pathname to the directory in which "inventory.sql" is located.
+3. Open the MySQL command line client and execute the command `source path\inventory.sql;` , where path is the pathname to the directory in which `inventory.sql` is located.
 4. Run `SupplyChainOperatorTest`: `java -cp .;lib\* org.junit.runner.JUnitCore edu.ucalgary.ensf409.SupplyChainOperatorTest`.
 5. Run `DatabaseConnectorTest`: `java -cp .;lib\* org.junit.runner.JUnitCore edu.ucalgary.ensf409.DatabaseConnectorTest`.
 6. Repeat step 3 to restore the database.